whiskyechobravo/views_oai_pmh/README.md

 We will work with the authors of the original Views OAI-PMH.
 If they like this version, perhaps it will replace the original version of the module.
-In the meantime, it will be hosted on GitHub as Drupal.org does not allow multiple modules with the same name.
+In the meantime, it will be hosted on GitHub as Drupal.org does not allow sandbox projects with the same name as an existing full project.

 Missing features